| CHAPTER

 variety of data sources excluded by the standardized elementary and secondary school curriculum and the corporatized university

+course of study” (p.
+19).
 Thus, epistemological road trips can and often do involve

 taking to the road.
 They also involve traveling the Internet highway.
 We never know who or what we might run into, where we